-Lydia Craig, CWB doctoral student, and Lauren Kuykendall, CWB senior scholar and an associate professor in Mason's Department of Psychology, researched how friendships impact employee well-being.
-Their study "Examining the role of friendship for employee well-being" has been published in the Journal of Vocational Behavior.
+Lydia Craig, doctoral student at our Center for the Advancement of Well-Being (CWB), and Lauren Kuykendall, CWB senior scholar and an associate professor in Mason's Department of Psychology, researched how friendships impact employee well-being.
+Their research "Examining the role of friendship for employee well-being" has been published in the Journal of Vocational Behavior.

 Key findings from their research are: